caiosba/OpenNI/README.md

 Building OpenNI: To build the package manually, you can run `make` in the `Platform/Linux/Build` directory.

 Running: Just go to `Platform/Linux/Bin/x86-Release` and run `NiViewer`

+You can also execute `./run.sh` to compile and run at once.